 Human Rights Watch has said it was "one of the largest killings of demonstrators in a single day in recent history" and that it was "a violent crackdown planned at the highest levels of the Egyptian government".
 The Special Forces carried out the attack in Rabaa al-Adawiya Square with armoured personnel carriers, bulldozers, ground troops and snipers.

-Dr Hanan al-Amin, one of the doctors on call that day, struggled for hours attempting to treat the hundreds of injured - but at 4pm she was standing among increasing numbers of bodies.
+Dr. Hanan al-Amin, one of the doctors on call that day, struggled for hours attempting to treat the hundreds of injured - but at 4pm she was standing among increasing numbers of bodies.
 As she treated three patients simultaneously, an officer instructed her to leave the hospital.
 When she protested, he shot them all dead and told her she was next if she did not obey his orders to evacuate.
 Moments later, the field hospital, mosque and first floor of the field hospital were set on fire.

 This film examines these events through the eyes of the survivors, medical staff and journalists present the whole time.
-It combines personal testimony with diary extracts, photographs and archive to tell the story of "dispersal" in which more than 1,100 were killed, 10,000 injured and 21,000 arrested.
+It combines personal testimony with diary extracts, photographs and archive to tell the story of 'dispersal' in which more than 1,100 were killed, 10,000 injured and 21,000 arrested.

-We hear from doctors who had to decide who would live and who would die, from the injured who only escaped thanks to medical staff who resisted military pressure; and from journalists who put their lives at risk to make public an attack which remains raw in their minds and still unaddressed by the Egyptian authorities.
+We hear from doctors who had to decide who would live and who would die, from the injured who only escaped thanks to medical staff who resisted military pressure; and from journalists who put their lives at risk in order to make public an attack which remains raw in their minds and still unaddressed by the Egyptian authorities.

 Source: Al Jazeera